To ensure an optimal and secure experience, please upgrade to the latest version of your browser.

-Ultra-short bond funds offer investors two primary opportunities.
-First, the potential for a higher yield over a money market fund1 while still maintaining a focus on principal protection and lower volatility.
-Second, the ability for investors to build more significant protection against interest rate risk than longer-term bond investments.
+Ultra-short bonds can offer investors two primary opportunities.
+First is the potential for a higher yield over a money market fund,1 while still maintaining a focus on principal protection and lower volatility.
+Second is the ability for investors to build more mitigation against interest-rate risk than with longer-term bond investments.

-Ultra-Short bond funds may play an important role in a client’s asset allocation strategy, generally providing investors with a greater yield than traditional money market funds, with lower market risk than other bond funds.
-Unlike longer-term bond funds, ultra-short products typically hold securities for a period of between 3 and 12 months.
+Ultra-short bond funds may play an important role in a client’s asset-allocation strategy, generally providing investors with a greater yield than traditional money market funds, with lower market risk than other bond funds.
+Unlike longer-term bond funds, ultra-short products typically hold securities for a period of three to 12 months.

 Ultra-short bonds come into their own when interest rates are expected to rise as they are less susceptible to rate increases.

 Current market context